 XENON Systems, a high performance computing (HPC) specialist, has won a competitive tender to build and deliver a bespoke HPC computer that can process and analyse larger datasets than ever before, and put Australia at the forefront of big data research.

-XENON will build the FlashLite computer and pre-configure the operating systems and cluster middleware at its headquarters in Melbourne.
-The fully functional FlashLite computer – the first of its kind in Australia, is scheduled to be up and running at the University of Queensland in July this year.
+XENON will build the FlashLite computer and pre-configure the operating systems and cluster middleware at its production facility in Melbourne.
+The fully functional FlashLite computer, the first of its kind in Australia, is scheduled to be up and running at the University of Queensland in July this year.

 Led by Professor David Abramson, designer of FlashLite and Director of the University of Queensland’s Research Computing Centre, the computer includes three main innovations: high speed flash memory (instead of spinning disk), large amounts of high-speed main memory and software shared memory.
 Inspired by the US National Science Foundation Machine, Gordon, it will help deliver breakthroughs in research such as cardiac disease, climate change and astrophysics.